eugenius1/eugenius1.github.io/_posts/2017-01-31-social-logins.md

 <div class="alert alert-warning" role="alert">This article is a work in progress.</div>

 <noscript><div class="alert alert-danger" role="alert"><strong>Oh no!</strong> JavaScript has not been detected so these demonstrations will not work for you.
-Please use an up-to-date modern web browser or turn JavaScript back on if it's turned off.</div></noscript>
+Please use a full web browser or turn JavaScript back on if it's turned off.</div></noscript>

 Picture this scenario: You go to sign up to a website and they ask you to create an account using an email and a password.
 If you make up a new password then you will most likely forget it, and if you reuse an old one then it's a security risk.
 Luckily, this website offers logging in with social networks like Facebook and Google.